Life as Guru

 In this tale we see how one individual’s repeated encounters with apparent tragedy actually proved essential to the fulfillment of a greater destiny, with each skill or lesson learned along the way eventually serving this final end.
 Note the close similarity of the lead character’s name with our word for "fate."
 That a specifically royal marriage results from Fatima’s misfortunes tips us to the fact we are dealing here with archetypal symbols.
 A royal marriage is one of the perennially employed images for enlightenment or spiritual fulfillment.
 In its broader meaning, this story speaks to the intricate evolutionary design underlying each of our lives as we move towards our own royal marriage, the union of opposites implicit within spiritual self-realization.
 Seen in a larger context, the twists and turns of fortune that impact each of us make sense only when seen against the backdrop of our long-range spiritual development.

 To be sure, this philosophical viewpoint opens itself to obvious questions and concerns, recalling Voltaire’s broadside against naïve providential thinking in Candide: "All is for the best in the best of all possible worlds."
 After all, where is the design behind the child dying of starvation in Africa or the divine purpose in the story of a good person turned to a life of crime?
 And what providential energy would be responsible for the loving father murdered by a terrorist?
-I is just as obvious that the notion of design in an individual’s life may not always mean a specifically spiritual design; for even though all lives are in some sense appropriate to the characters of those experiencing them, often these do not display any obvious sense of evolutionary, spiritual direction.
+It's just as obvious that the notion of design in an individual’s life may not always mean a specifically spiritual design; for even though all lives are in some sense appropriate to the characters of those experiencing them, often these do not display any obvious sense of evolutionary, spiritual direction.
 The events in Hitler’s early life, including his failure as an artist and numerous close calls with death, may be said to exhibit a certain fatedness in their unfoldment; yet one could hardly call this an evolutionary or spiritual pattern.

 For the esotericist, however, such problems are perhaps best understood when seen in the framework of reincarnation.
 That is, while the spiritual dimension of life-purposiveness may not always be obvious within the context of a single lifetime, over the course of many lives, the seeming detours and cul-de-sacs of destiny take on far greater significance as integral stages in a much greater journey of evolution.
 As mystics have been careful to stress, the higher Self perceives with a very different sense of time than the surface ego, and evolves in terms of spiritual growth over eons of time rather than the seventy or eighty years of a single human lifetime.
 As one example of this, the famed authority on death and dying Elisabeth Kubler-Ross tells the story of a conversation she claims to have had with a nonphysical being she describes as one of her guides.
 The guide told her, "When I’m born again to a human body, I want to die of starvation as a child."
 Never one to believe in the ennobling effects of suffering, Kubler-Ross responded with brutal frankness: "You choose to be born to die of starvation!?
 What kind of idiot are you?"
 To which her guide remarked, with great love: "Elisabeth, it would enhance my compassion."
 9